 Social Security Disability

-The Social Security Administration is entitled to an offset for workers’ compensation benefits, but it is not dollar for dollar.
+Disability lawyers in Philadelphia will always explain that the Social Security Administration is entitled to an offset for workers’ compensation benefits, but it is not dollar for dollar.
 Very high wage earners who have been working for many years will find that they have no offset at all.
 Individuals whose earnings have been relatively modest or who have not worked for many years may find that there is a complete offset and they collect nothing in Social Security disability benefits.

 In many cases, you can settle your workers’ compensation case in a way that will entitle you to an increase in your social security disability benefits.
 Contact the Social Security Administration to obtain your ACE (Average Current Earnings) and PIA (Primary Insurance Amount).
-With this information, your lawyer can calculate if you will receive additional social security disability benefits if you settle.
+With this information, your disability lawyer can calculate if you will receive additional social security disability benefits if you settle.

 Resignation from Employment

 The insurance company may require you to resign your employment when you settle.
 Although you have no legal obligation to do so, as a practical matter many workers’ comp insurance companies will refuse to settle your claim unless you sign a resignation.
-If you used your twelve-week Family and Medical Leave time, under most circumstances quitting is not a problem.
-Unless you have protection under a union contract, Pennsylvania is an "at will" employment state, which means that an employer can let you go for any reason at all, except for some limited reasons specifically prohibited by federal and state law.
+If you used your 12-week Family and Medical Leave time, under most circumstances quitting is not a problem.
+Unless you have protection under a union contract, Pennsylvania is an "at-will" employment state, which means that an employer can let you go for any reason at all, except for some limited reasons specifically prohibited by federal and state law.
 Quitting, therefore, is often meaningless because your employer is not required to re-hire you anyway.
 Nonetheless, you need to consider what may happen to other benefits you may have if you resign.

 Are you entitled to disability pension benefits through your employer?
 If so, what impact will settlement have on your right to receive those benefits?
 If you are a member of a labor union, there may be many benefits available to you, and you need to understand the impact resignation will have on your right to collect these benefits.
 Some union contracts require your employer to pay for health insurance and other benefits while you are out for a work injury.
 If so, you may lose that right if you resign your employment.